-Upward pressure on the ratings could develop over the medium term depending if Veolia were to achieve RCF/net debt approaching 20% on a sustainable basis.
-In this scenario, we would take into account management's future financial policy and use of the financial flexibility that could be developed in the medium term.
+Upward pressure on the ratings could develop over the medium term if Veolia were to achieve RCF/net debt approaching 20% on a sustainable basis.
+In this scenario, we would take into account management's future financial policy and use of the financial flexibility that it could develop in the medium term.